cjdbarlow/bedside-notebook/anaesthesia/regional/principles.md

 #Principles of Regional Anaesthesia

-*This section covers aspects common to peripheral nerve blockade.*
+*This section covers aspects common to peripheral nerve blockade.
+[Complications](/anaesthesia/regional/principles.md) are covered elsewhere.*

 This section is divided into:
 * Requirements
 * Procedural techniques
 * Delivery mechanisms
 * LA dosing
-* Complications and risk-reduction methods

 ##Requirements
 Requires: